 What is the role of family members after a donation has been made?

 One important goal of the research is to better understand the clinical presentations of CTE.
 In order to do this, we try to gather as much relevant information about our donors during their life as possible.
-Family members participate in clinicians gathering this information.
+Family members help by supplying relevant information to a designated clinician.